PowerPoint Introduction Course Outline

 Upon completing this course, you will be able to create and deliver engaging multimedia presentations that convey the key points of your message through the use of text, graphics, and animations.

-• Identify the basic features and functions of PowerPoint 2016.
+Identify the basic features and functions of PowerPoint.

 To ensure success, students should be familiar with using personal computers, and should have experience using a keyboard and mouse.
-Students should be comfortable in the Windows® environment, and be able to use Windows to manage information on their computers.
+Students should be comfortable in the Windows® 10 environment and be able to use Windows 10 to manage information on their computers.
 Specific tasks the students should be able to perform include: launching and closing applications, navigating basic file structures, and managing files and folders.
-To meet this prerequisite, students can take:

 Lesson 1: Getting Started with PowerPoint